hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am Hsin-Yuan Huang (黃信元, pronounced "Shin Yuan Huan").
-I also use the name Robert.
-Currently, I am a Senior Research Scientist at Google Quantum AI and a Visiting Scientist at MIT.
+I also go by Robert.
+I am currently a Senior Research Scientist at Google Quantum AI and a Visiting Scientist at MIT.
 In 2025, I will join [Caltech](https://www.caltech.edu/) as an Assistant Professor of Theoretical Physics.

 I received my Ph.D. under the guidance of John Preskill and Thomas Vidick.
 My dissertation, titled *Learning in the Quantum Universe*, was honored with the Milton and Francis Clauser Doctoral Prize --- an award conferred annually to a single doctoral dissertation across all disciplines at Caltech that demonstrates the highest degree of originality and potential for opening up new avenues of human thought and endeavor.